St. Albans Raid

 The St. Albans Raid was the northernmost land action of the American Civil War.
-It was a raid from the Province of Canada by 21 Confederate soldiers.
-They had recently failed in engagements with the Union Army and evaded subsequent capture in the United States.
-The mission was to rob banks to raise money, and to trick the Union Army into diverting troops to defend their northern border against further raids.
-It took place in St. Albans, Vermont, on October 19, 1864.
-They got the money, killed a local, and escaped back to Canada.
+Taking place in St. Albans, Vermont, on October 19, 1864, it was a raid conducted out of the Province of Canada by 21 Confederate soldiers who had recently failed in engagements with the Union Army and evaded subsequent capture in the United States.
+The mission of the raid was to rob banks to raise money, and to trick the Union Army into diverting troops to defend their northern border against further raids.
+The Confederates obtained the money, killed a local, set the town on fire, and escaped back to Canada.

+This raid marked the northernmost point reached by Confederate land forces during the Civil War.

 Background

-In this wartime incident, Kentuckian Bennett H. Young led the Confederate army forces.
+Kentuckian Bennett H. Young led the Confederate forces in the raid.
 Young had been captured after the Battle of Salineville in Ohio ended Morgan's Raid the year before.
-He managed to escape to Canada, which was not then a unified nation.
+He managed to escape to Canada, which had not yet federated with the Maritime provinces.
 After meeting with Confederate agents there, he returned to the Confederacy, where he proposed raids on the Union from the Canada–US border to build the Confederate treasury and force the Union Army to divert troops from the South.
-Young was commissioned as a lieutenant and returned to Canada, where he recruited other escaped Confederates for a raid on St. Albans, Vermont, a quiet city just 15 mi from the Canada–U.S. border.
+Young was commissioned as a lieutenant and returned to Canada, where he recruited other escaped Confederates for a raid on St. Albans, Vermont, a quiet city just 15 mi from the border.

 Lead-up and planning

 The first two raiders arrived in Philipsburg, Canada East, on the morning of October 11, where they stayed at the Lafayette Hotel.
 More people reached the hotel throughout the day; the city served as an ideal starting-point because it was within 1 mi of the Canada–United States border.
 Young was planning for a series of raids beginning with St. Albans, which was chosen first because it was close to the border and well-connected through roads, railways, and waterways.
 It also had three banks in close proximity and was a "prosperous market town".
 Young was the first of the raiders to arrive at St. Albans, on October 12.
 Upon arrival he began to inspect the city, particularly the three banks.

-The twenty-two young raiders planned to rob three banks—the First National, St. Albans, and Franklin County Banks—and then set fire to the town using Greek fire.
+The twenty-two young raiders planned to rob three banks—the First National, St. Albans, and Franklin County Banks—and then set fire to the town using incendiaries.
 They reached the town in pairs after Young, posing as part of a hunting and fishing club.
 Young was forced to postpone the raid, initially set for October 18, because the town would have been too busy, instead settling on October 19, a Wednesday, as it would be "the dullest [day] of the week."